 Finding the best coffee in Rome was a bit of a passion project for us.
-Check back soon for our guide to Rome’s burgeoning specialty coffee scene.
+It was also a lot of un.

 We like to drink the best local wine whenever we visit Italy.
 Not only does this approach provide a window into the region’s food scene, but it also provides us with tremendous wine values.

 Following this approach, we were delighted to drink a bottle of locally produced Cesanese di Olevano Romano during our lunch at Roscioli Salumeria.
 Despite its value price, the rustic red provided a robust counterpart to our classic pasta dishes and motivated us to further explore the wines of Lazio.

 We later found out that Roscioli has more than 60,000 (!) bottles of wine in its inventory.
 Varietals expand beyond Lazio with wines from regions like Piedmont, Sicily, Tuscany and the Veneto on the wine list.
 But, if you’re like us, you’ll want to order a local wine.

 During our first trip to Rome, we were satisfied to drink Moretti and Peroni with our pasta and pizza.
 However, we’ve since become more particular with our beer drinking choices.

 Luckily, Rome’s beer scene has evolved over the years to include a healthy number of independent brewers and craft beer bars.
 Piemonte Region brewer Baladin opened the brewpub Open Baladin in 2009, setting a high ‘bar’ for other brewers that followed.
 Even Scotland’s BrewDog has a Roman outpost near the Colosseum.